Robert Grosseteste: Literary and poetic works

 Grosseteste wrote a number of early works in Latin and French whilst he was a clerk, including one called Chateau d'amour, an allegorical poem on the creation of the world and Christian redemption, as well as several other poems and texts on household management and courtly etiquette.
-He also wrote a number of theological works including the influential Hexaëmeron in the 1230s.
-He was also a highly regarded author of manuals on pastoral care and produced treatises that dealt with a variety of penitential contexts, including monasteries, the parish and a bishop's household.
+He also wrote a number of theological works, including in the 1230s the influential Hexaëmeron.
+In addition, he was also a highly regarded author of manuals on pastoral care and produced treatises that dealt with a variety of penitential contexts, including monasteries, the parish and a bishop's household.

 In 1242, having been introduced to the Greek work by John of Basingstoke, Grosseteste had the Testament of the Twelve Patriarchs brought from Greece and translated it with help of a clerk of St Albans:

 for the strengthening of the christian [sic] faith and the confusion of the Jews [who were said to have deliberately hidden the book away] ... on account of the manifest prophecies of Christ contained therein.

-He also wrote a number of commentaries on Aristotle, including the first in the West of Posterior Analytics, and one on Aristotle's Physics, which has survived as a loose collection of notes or glosses on the text.
+He also wrote a number of commentaries on Aristotle, including the first in the West of the Posterior Analytics, and one on the Physics, which has survived as a loose collection of notes or glosses on the text.
 Moreover, he did a lot of very interesting work on Pseudo-Dionysius the Areopagite's Celestial Hierarchy: he translated both the text and the scholia from Greek into Latin and wrote a commentary.

 Death and burial

 Grosseteste died on 9 October 1253.
 He was aged about 80–85.

 He is buried in a tomb within his memorial chapel within Lincoln Cathedral.
 Its dedicatory plaque reads as follows:

 In this place lies the body of ROBERT GROSSETESTE who was born at Stradbroke in Suffolk, studied in the University of Paris – and in 1224 became the Chancellor of Oxford University where he befriended and taught the newly founded orders of Friars : In 1229 he became Archdeacon of Leicester and a Canon of this Cathedral – reigning as Bishop of Lincoln from 17th.
 June 1235 until his death.

 He was a man of learning and an inspiration to scholars a wise administrator whilst a true shepherd of his flock, ever concerned to lead them to Christ in whose service he strove to temper justice with mercy, hating the sin while loving the sinner, not sparing the rod though cherishing the weak – He died on 8 October 1253.

-After his death, an anecdote of Pope Innocent's death by Matthew Paris, is often mentioned well into the 16th century to the effect that the ghost of Grosseteste visited the Pope in the night and gave him a blow to the heart which killed.
+After his death and well into the 16th century is often mentioned an anecdote of Pope Innocent's death by Matthew Paris to the effect that the ghost of Grosseteste visited the Pope in the night and gave him a blow to the heart which killed.